Custom fields values are lost when changing the project on issue update

 Database adapter mysql

-#2 Updated by Etienne Massip about 5 years ago
+#2 Updated by Etienne Massip over 5 years ago

 - Subject changed from Updating issue, custom fields are not redrawn by changing the project and tracker to Custom fields values are lost when changing the project on issue update